aaron-mv-moore/classification-stroke-prediction/README.md

 ## Steps to Reproduce
 1. Clone this repo
-2. Get API username and key from kaggle.com
+2. Go to https://kaggle.com/me/account (sign in if required).
-    For more information visit: https://github.com/JovianHQ/opendatasets/blob/master/README.md#kaggle-credentials
+3. Scroll down to the "API" section and click "Create New API Token".
+This will download a file kaggle.json
-3. Store kaggle.json file in the same directory as the notebook
+4. Move kaggle.json file to the same directory/folder as the 'final_report.ipynb' notebook
-4. Run the 'final_report.ipynb' notebook
+5. Run the 'final_report.ipynb' notebook

 ## Takeaways
 * Stroke represented roughly 5% of the data which influenced the decision to oversample to accomodate for an imbalanced dataset